vraj30/theme-chrome-extension/README.md

 ## Features

 - **Toggle Button**: Quickly switch between light and dark themes with a single click.
-- **Persistent Settings**: Remembers your last selected theme and automatically applies it on future visits.
 - **Lightweight and Fast**: Minimal impact on browser performance.

 ## Installation